A00370 - 2024 Jenkins Family Update

 The next day, March 9, I did indeed get back on the road taking Highway 10 towards Palm Springs but turning off the road to drive through Joshua Tree National Park.

 I had driven through Joshua Tree in October 2023 during the night in hope that I could see the Milky Way.
 But I saw very little because the sky was cloudy.
-This time I drove through during the day, taking my time to read the markers which explained the unique feature of the Park being where to separate desert ecosystems come together.
+This time I drove through during the day, taking my time to read the markers which explained the unique feature of the park being where two separate desert ecosystems come together.

 Joshua Tree National Park is a very interesting place.
 It is where two deserts -- the Mojave and the Sonoran deserts -- meet and the contrasting landscape and vegetation are intriguing.
 Maybe one day I will return. ... and finally see the Milky Way.